securitykiss-com/rfw/README.md

 DELETE means: DELETE the rule
 PUT checks for duplicates first so subsequent updates do not add new rules, but it is not purely idempotent since it may update the expiry timeout

+Design choices
 ---------------------------------

+Note that HTTPS is not the perfect choice protocol here since by default it authenticates the server while we need to authenticate the client.
+Anyway we want to use standard protocols here so we stick to the SSL + basic authentication scheme commonly used on the web.
+SSL authenticates the server with certificates while shared username + password authenticates the client.
+Client certificates in HTTPS are possible but not all client libraries support it; also it would complicate deployment.

 Testing with curl:
 curl -v --insecure --user mietek:passwd https://localhost:8443/input/eth/3.4.5.6